undecaf/barcode-detector-polyfill/README.md

 const detector = new BarcodeDetector({ formats: ['code_39', 'code_128', 'ean_13'] })
 ```

-if `formats` is omitted then all supported formats will be recognized.
+If `formats` is omitted then all supported formats will be recognized.

 Where applicable (e.g. `'qr_code'`), text is assumed to be UTF-8 encoded.
 A different encoding can be set for the `BarcodeDetectorPolyfill`: